acccounttest/DarkChromePastelFluoWebTheme-trick-for-aim-stylish-editor-maybe-or-any-other-editors/README.md

 be lower than the actual situation reveals, i had 1 on 2 but both were activated and working even touching anything,i

-clicked as normally and all was fine again.
+clicked as normally and all was fine again; note it can happend and it should normal as others script activate or not as more.